fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 - Result: Chat failed for my purposes:

-  - It removed unrelated paragraphs wholesale from the update (for example, it removed a **General limitations** section)
+  - It removed unrelated paragraphs wholesale from the update.
+For example, it removed a **General limitations** section.
-  - It removed helpful tips that I'd included mixed in with the UI instructions.
+  - It removed helpful tips, stripping down the steps to UI point-and-click interactions.
-  - It failed to catch all necessary updates (for example, it retained a mention of email triggers in the introduction, which it should have updated to Google Drive)
+  - It failed to catch all necessary updates.
+For example, it retained a mention of email triggers in the introduction, which it should have updated to Google Drive.
   - It failed to give me confidence that UI terms were accurate.
 For example, I reference a property displayed in Zapier as **File (exists but not shown)**, which Chat changed to **File**.
 Based on prior experience, I didn't trust Chat to give me an accurate answer if questioned about the change.
-So now I had to open Zapier and click through workflows to determine if Zapier's UI changed, or if Chat has changed my style, or if there was a differently named UI element I wasn't aware of.
+So then I had to open Zapier and click through workflows to determine if Zapier's UI changed, or if Chat has changed my style, or if there was a differently named UI element not yet on my radar.

 ### Claude 3.5

 I gave the same strict prompt to Claude, and it did much better.
-It restricted its changes to only what was absolutely necessary, except for a few small proofreader-type changes that improved the formatting of a Markdown header and bulleted list.
-I definitely came away with a greater sense of trust and felt I could plausibly use the results in my workflow.
+Its changes were strictly necessary, except for a few small proofreader-type changes that improved the formatting of a Markdown header and bulleted list.
+I came away with a greater sense of trust and believed I could plausibly use the results in my workflow.

-## 2. Claude generated a plausible blog post
+## 2. Claude generated a decent blog post

-Based on some chatter I followed in the DevRel Collective Slack community), I didn't bother testing blog post generation with Chat.
-I went straight to Claude 3.5, and I was more impressed by LLM assistance with blog posts than with docs updates.
+Based on some chatter I followed in the DevRel Collective Slack community, I didn't bother testing blog-post generation with Chat.
+I went straight to Claude 3.5, and the results were adequate.

 I don't currently have a paid account for Claude, which means I can't persist context across prompts with their Projects features.
 However, I found that I could just **barely** squeeze in enough documentation as context for my one-off prompt before Claude choked on input token limits.